 The pandemic has driven a boom in social commerce, allowing consumers to directly purchase products or services from a brand from social media content.
 This year, the trend is projected to drive a whopping $38.09B in sales, increasing 34.8% from 2020.
 So what’s driving the trend, and how can brands reap the benefits of shoppable content?

-Social commerce is a term that was coined more than a decade ago, but what’s interesting is that it’s really booming right now.
+Social commerce is a term that was coined more than a decade ago, but what’s interesting is that it’s booming right now.
 We think it’s the conversions of a couple of factors – number one is essentially the continuous penetration of social media in our lives.
 We spend more and more time on platforms, regardless of our age, occupation, and social background.
 Number two, there has been a boom in e-commerce.
 In 2020, we saw probably a decade’s worth of progress in under a year with a major adoption of online shopping.
-Three, which is extremely important, we have the major players in social media who are investing a lot of money and efforts, and energy into actually offering some social shopping features, which really wasn’t the case before
+Three, which is extremely important, we have the major players in social media who are investing a lot of money and effort, and energy into actually offering some social shopping features, which wasn’t the case before

 We are seeing Facebook throwing their hat in the game.
 TikTok is coming up.
 All of that is creating a lot of, you know, competitive tension and new opportunities.
-Interestingly, all of that is really converging to change the way we were using various platforms.
+Interestingly, all of that is converging to change the way we were using various platforms.
 Before, Amazon was basically for shopping, and Facebook was to meet with people.
 Now, we see all of that come together.

 What are the advantages of social commerce over a standalone e-commerce site?
-Obviously, you’re going to aggregate eyeballs through the social prospect, but it tends to be more costly than if you were to do it yourself, so can you talk about sort of the plus and minuses of social commerce?
+Of course, you’re going to aggregate eyeballs through the social prospect, but it tends to be more costly than if you were to do it yourself, so can you talk about sort of the plus and minuses of social commerce?

 Starting with the pluses, I believe there are two considerations.
 First of all, if you are a traditional brick and mortar and don’t have an online presence, an e-commerce website, or even a website – you know you have to make the switch to online selling due to recent circumstances.
 It’s interesting because you probably already have a social account.
-If you don’t, it’s easy to set things up basically, and you know you don’t have to buy a domain name; you don’t actually have to build an online store.
+If you don’t, it’s easy to set things up basically, and you know you don’t have to buy a domain name; you don’t have to build an online store.
 It is becoming easier and easier to develop an online presence, thanks to platforms like Shopify.
 Also, it’s very, very easy to set up Facebook shops, for instance.